Dratkowski/Transcription_Tool/README.md

          python -m venv whisper_venv

   5) Once the venv is created in your directory, you need to activate the venv.
-This tells opens the venv and will store all of your dependencies within the venv.
+This opens the venv and will store all of your dependencies within the venv.
 You will know you are in the venv when you see the name of your venv in green before your directory file path.
        Acttivate your venv:

          YOUR_VENV\Scripts\activate